Car Paint Protection FAQ’s

 Car Paint Protection is the application of a wax, sealant or coating treatment to the car’s paintwork.
 As waxes only offer short term benefits sealants and coatings were developed which provide better longevity.

 Modern paint protection products such as Ceramic Pro form a highly durable bond to the surface of the paintwork.
 Ceramic Pro helps protect your car from damage caused by everyday hazards such as insects, bird droppings, tree sap and road grime.

 The latest nanotechnology products can also save you time as you don’t have to continue waxing and polishing regularly to keep that glossy appearance.
 They also make washing your car easy, fast and efficient.

 What is Ceramic Pro Paint Protection Treatment?

 Ceramic Pro is a high gloss nanotechnology paint protection treatment with excellent chemical, thermal and ultraviolet resistance.
 This latest generation product is a huge step forward compared to older style waxes and sealants.

 How long does Ceramic Pro last?

-Ceramic Pro bonds to the paintwork to provide a long lasting protective treatment.
+Ceramic Pro chemically bonds to your car’s paintwork providing a long lasting protective treatment.
 Actual durability will vary depending on the types of conditions encountered and the different maintenance regimes of individual owners.

 Ceramic Pro’s high chemical resistance means it will not be easily washed away by strong car wash shampoos or cleaning chemicals.

 Good maintenance, such as regular washing, is recommended for the best product performance and durability.

-Neglect, such as failure to wash the vehicle regularly, poor washing technique with unsuitable implements or automatic car washes with brushes will reduce the lifespan of the product.
+Neglect, such as failure to wash the vehicle regularly, abrasive cleaning with unsuitable implements or brushes at automatic car washes and the use of abrasive polishes will reduce the performance and durability of the treatment.